MIC-DKFZ/nnDetection/README.md

 nndet_example --full [--num_processes]
 ```

-The full problem is very easy and the final results should be near perfect.
+The `full` problem is very easy and the final results should be near perfect.
 After running the generation script follow the `Planning`, `Training` and `Inference` instructions below to construct the whole nnDetection pipeline.

 ## Experiments
-Besides the self-configuring method, nnDetection acts as a standard interface for many datasets.
+Besides the self-configuring method, nnDetection acts as a standard interface for many data sets.
-We provide guides to prepare all datasets from our evaluation to the correct and make it easy to reproduce our resutls.
+We provide guides to prepare all data sets from our evaluation to the correct and make it easy to reproduce our resutls.
 Furthermore, we provide pretrained models which can be used without investing large amounts of compute to rerun our experiments (see Section `Pretrained Models`).

 <div align="center">